marisbotero/Master_IA/README.md

-## study projects master's degree in artificial intelligence
+## Compilation of works of the master's degree in artificial intelligence

 🤓📙